Red Teaming Language Model Detectors with Language Models: Related Work

 \paragraph{Methods for red-teaming detectors.}

-As the detectors emerge, there are also several works showing that the detectors may be evaded to some extent, typically by paraphrasing the text~\citep{sadasivan2023can,krishna2023paraphrasing}.
+As the detectors emerge, several concurrent works showed that the detectors may be evaded to some extent, typically by paraphrasing the text~\citep{sadasivan2023can,krishna2023paraphrasing}.
 However, they need additional paraphrasing models which are typically unprotected models that are much weaker than the original LLM.
-Besides paraphrasing, \citet{kirchenbauer2023watermark} also discussed attacks against watermarking detectors with word substitutions generated by a masked language model such as T5 \citep{raffel2020exploring} which is a relatively weaker language model, and thus it may generate attacks with lower quality.
+Besides paraphrasing, \citet{kirchenbauer2023watermark} also discussed attacks against watermarking detectors with word substitutions generated by a masked language model such as T5 \citep{raffel2020exploring} which is a relatively weaker language model and tends to generate results with lower quality, and thus it may generate attacks with lower quality.
+On the other hand, \citet{chakraborty2023possibilities} analyzed the possibilities of the detection given sufficiently many samples.

-\paragraph{Adversarial Examples in NLP.} Red-teaming and attacking detectors for testing their reliability are also relevant to works on adversarial examples in NLP.
-Word substitution is a commonly used strategy in generating textual adversarial examples~\citep{alzantot2018generating,ren2019generating,jin2020bert}.
+\paragraph{Adversarial examples in NLP.} Word substitution is a commonly used strategy in generating textual adversarial examples~\citep{alzantot2018generating,ren2019generating,jin2020bert}.
 Language models such as the BERT~\citep{devlin2018bert} have also been used for generating word substitutions~\citep{shi2020robustness_pi,li2020bert,garg2020bae}.
-In this work, we demonstrate the effectiveness of using the latest LLMs for generating high-quality word substitutions, and our query-based word substitutions are also inspired by the genetic algorithm in~\citep{alzantot2018generating,yin-etal-2020-robustness}.
+In this work, we demonstrate the effectiveness of using the latest LLMs for generating high-quality word substitutions, and our query-based word substitutions are also inspired by the genetic algorithm in~\citet{alzantot2018generating,yin-etal-2020-robustness}.
 For our instructional prompt, it is relevant to recent works that prompt LLMs to red team LLMs themselves~\citep{perez2022red} rather than detectors in this work.
 In addition, we fix a single instructional prompt at test time, which is partly similar to universal triggers in adversarial attacks~\citep{wallace2019universal,behjati2019universal}, but unlike them constructing an unnatural sequence of tokens as the trigger, our prompt is natural and it is added to the input for the generative model rather than the detector directly.